 Many top soundbar sound systems come with sound modes ready to go.
-Sound modes are preset audio settings that make sure you get the best acoustics and sound effects for certain content.
+Sound modes are preset audio settings that make sure you get the best acoustics, bass levels, and sound effects for certain content.

 A surround system with audio modes will bring you a dynamic range of sound from the lowest to the highest.
 It will also create a much better experience than your regular TV speakers.

 It’s easy to switch between these modes with a button on the remote.
-With or without satellite speakers, the Bar can bring amazing effects to your screen even with low frequency transmissions.
+With or without satellite speakers, the JBL Bar 5.1 surround system can bring amazing effects to your screen even with low frequency transmissions.

 JBL Bar 5.1 Battery Life

-The JBL Bar itself isn’t run on battery power, but the rear wireless speakers do.
+The JBL Bar 5.1 itself isn’t run on battery power, but the rear wireless speakers do.
 No one wants to watch their favorite movie and worry about when the speakers will cut out at the same time.
-This won’t happen with the Bar because it has 10 hours of play time ready to go on a full charge.
+This won’t happen with this because it has 10 hours of play time ready to go on a full charge.

 When and if the battery life runs out in the middle of your movie, you can just reattach the components to the original soundbar to recharge.

-The other components of this sound system need to be close to a power source to run, but the connection between all the parts is wireless.
+The other components of this Bar 5.1 surround sound bar need to be close to a power source to run, but the connection between all the parts is wireless.

 Wired and Wireless Connections

-For wired connections, the Bar supports HDMI input or digital optical for higher definition content.
-Our experts always suggest going for HDMI when you use a soundbar because it supports the highest quality content and is easy to use.
-The HDMI arc port is one that can send and receive both audio and video signals, which is highly recommended by our experts.
+For wired connections, the JBL Bar 5.1 surround supports HDMI arc input or digital optical for higher definition content.
+Our experts always suggest going for HDMI cable when you use a soundbar because it supports the highest feature content and is easy to use with few clicks on HDMI button on the remote.
+The HDMI arc port is one that can send and receive both sound and video signals, which is highly recommended by our experts.

-The HDMI cable and digital optical are included in your purchase, which makes the setup incredibly easy.
-The HDMI inputs and optical cable inputs are found on most TVs.
-However, the Bar also has analog 3.5 mm connections for headphones, a USB port and analog devices.
+The HDMI cable and digital optical cable are included in your purchase, which makes the setup incredibly easy to connect to the HDMI arc and optical port.
+The HDMI arc inputs and optical cable inputs are found on most TVs.
+However, the Bar also has analog 3.5 mm connections for headphones, a Micro USB port and analog devices.

-As for wireless connections, the Bar features Bluetooth 4.2.
-Bluetooth is the easiest form of wireless connection because almost all devices have it enabled.
-For easy streaming from any room of the house, all you need to do is pair them together to enjoy a cableless setup.
+As for wireless connections, the Bar 5.1 surround features Bluetooth 4.2 rather than with Wi Fi connection.
+Compared with Wi Fi and other wireless connections, bluetooth is the easiest form of wireless connection because almost all devices have it enabled.
+For easy streaming from any room of the house, all you have to do is pair them together and control it using your TV remote to enjoy a cableless setup.

 Our team of experts advise not placing both Bluetooth devices too far apart.
 Anywhere within 30 feet is enough to guarantee a stable connection.